nixworks/public/news/2013/06/26/README.md

 ##### India
 ### [At least 20 people die as an Indian military helicopter trying to rescue victims of the floods in the Himalayan state of Uttarakhand crashes, killing all on board. ](/news/2013/06/26/at-least-20-people-die-as-an-indian-military-helicopter-trying-to-rescue-victims-of-the-floods-in-the-himalayan-state-of-uttarakhand-crashes.md)
-_Context: Himalayas, India, 2013 North India floods, Uttarakhand_
+_Context: Himalayas, 2013 North India floods, Uttarakhand, India_

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court rules that Section 3 of the Defense of Marriage Act is unconstitutional and in violation of the Fifth Amendment to the United States Constitution. ](/news/2013/06/26/the-u-s-supreme-court-rules-that-section-3-of-the-defense-of-marriage-act-is-unconstitutional-and-in-violation-of-the-fifth-amendment-to-th.md)